Jangipara: Urbanisation

 Srirampore subdivision is the most urbanized of the subdivisions in Hooghly district.
 73.13% of the population in the subdivision is urban and 26.88% is rural.
 The subdivision has 6 municipalities and 34 census towns.
 The municipalities are: Uttarpara Kotrung Municipality, Konnagar Municipality, Serampore Municipality, Baidyabati Municipality, Rishra Municipality and Dankuni Municipality.
 Amongst the CD Blocks in the subdivision, Uttarapara Serampore (census towns shown in a separate map) had 76% urban population, Chanditala I 42%, Chanditala II 69% and Jangipara 7% (census towns shown in the map above).
 All places marked in the map are linked in the larger full screen map.

 Demographics

-As per 2011 Census of India Jangipara had a total population of 2,700 of which 1,343 (50%) were males and 1,357 (50%) were females.
+As per 2011 Census of India Jangipara had a population of 2,700 of which 1,343 (50%) were males and 1,357 (50%) were females.
 Population below 6 years was 241.
 The total number of literates in Jangipara was 2,019 (82.11% of the population over 6 years).

 Education

 Mahitosh Nandy Mahavidyalaya, a general degree college, was established at Jangipara, in 2007.
 It offers honours courses in Bengali, Arabic, English, Sanskrit, history, philosophy and education.

 Jangipara D.N.
 High School is a coeducational higher secondary school at Jangipara.
 It has arrangements for teaching Bengali, English, Sanskrit, history, philosophy, political science, economics, eco-geography, accountancy, business economics & mathematics.
-Bibhutibhushan Bandopadhyay Once Served Here As A Teacher.
+Bibhutibhushan Bandopadhyay once served here as a teacher.

 Jangipara Balika Vidyalaya is a girls only higher secondary school.
 It has arrangements for teaching Bengali, English, Sanskrit, history, philosophy, political science and education.